Ichiro Suzuki: 2004: Single-season hit record

 Suzuki had his best offensive season in 2004, highlighted by his breaking of George Sisler's 84-year-old record for most hits (257) in a season.
-An increase in games played benefited Suzuki, as he accumulated only 251 hits through the first 154 games of the season.
-Suzuki recorded 50 hits in four different months of the year (September and October are combined by MLB for this computational purpose), becoming the first player ever to have four in a season.
+The longer, 162-game MLB schedule, in place since 1961, benefited Suzuki, as he accumulated only 251 hits through the first 154 games of the season.
+Suzuki recorded 50 hits in four different months of the year (with September and October combined), becoming the first player ever to have four in a season.
 With 51 hits in August 2001, Suzuki joined Pete Rose as the only players with four 50-hit months in a career.

 On May 21, Suzuki recorded his 2,000th professional hit.
-His 200th hit of 2004 came in just his 126th game.
+His 200th hit of 2004 came in his 126th game.
 By the end of September, with one three-game series remaining, Suzuki's hit total stood at 256—one shy of Sisler.
-Suzuki singled off the Rangers' Ryan Drese on October 1 to tie Sisler's record.
+Suzuki singled off the Texas Rangers' Ryan Drese on October 1 to tie Sisler's record.
 In the third inning, on a 3–2 count, Suzuki singled up the middle for his 258th hit of the year, which Suzuki later called "the greatest moment of my baseball career."
 He was greeted by a swarm of teammates, and a standing ovation from the fans.
-Sisler's daughter Frances Sisler Drochelman attended the game and was greeted by Suzuki after his hit.
-Suzuki finished the 2004 season with a record of 262 hits, giving him the single-season records for both the United States and Japanese baseball.
+Sisler's daughter, Frances Sisler Drochelman, attended the game and was greeted by Suzuki after his hit.
+Suzuki finished the season with a record of 262 hits, giving him the single-season records for both MLB and NPB.

 In July 2009, while in St. Louis for his ninth All-Star appearance, Suzuki made a trip to Sisler's grave.
 He later told reporters, "There's not many chances to come to St. Louis.
 In 2004, it was the first time I crossed paths with him, and his family generously came all the way to Seattle.
 Above all, it was a chance.
 I wanted to do that for a grand upperclassman of the baseball world.
 I think it's only natural for someone to want to do that, to express my feelings in that way.
 I'm not sure if he's happy about it."

 From 2001 to 2004, Suzuki had more hits (924) than anyone in history over any four-year period, breaking the record of 918 that Bill Terry accumulated from 1929 to 1932; Terry, however, played in 34 fewer games than Suzuki during their respective four-year spans.
-He would later surpass his own mark by recording 930 hits from 2004 to 2007.
-During one 56-game stretch in 2004, Suzuki batted over .450.
+Suzuki would later surpass his own mark by recording 930 hits from 2004 to 2007.
+During the 59-game stretch from June 30 to September 4, Suzuki batted .460.
 By comparison, Joe DiMaggio batted .408 during his record 56-game hitting streak.
-Suzuki batted over .400 against left-handed pitching in 2004.
+Suzuki batted .404 against left-handed pitching, despite lacking the platoon advantage, in 2004.